September 25, 2025 | LOS ANGELES

 03:30 PM

-Bet or Regret: A Tactical Debate on Real Estate's Next Plays
+Bet or Regret: A Tactical Problem-Solving Debate on Real Estate’s Next Winning Plays

 Kamil Homsi